DSchroederOSU/BankingAppMVC/README.md

     }
 ```
 # Difficulties
-First and foremost, the largest difficulty for this project was the learning curve involved with implementing a C# application for the first time.
+First and foremost, the largest difficulty for this project was overcoming the learning curve involved with implementing a C# application for the first time.
+I needed to read through documentation and code examples to understand how .NET MVC worked and how to correctly implement all of the different features of the application.

+Additionally, finding a way to persist data throughout the application without a db data store proved difficult until I found out how to use [Session state](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-2.1) to store user data.
+While this might not have been the ideal solution, it worked fine for the purpose of this application.

 # Things I Learned
+Everything.